Citigroup Inc. Increases Stake in Par Pacific Holdings, Inc. (NYSE:PARR)

 Analyst Upgrades and Downgrades

 Several equities analysts have issued reports on the stock.
+Piper Sandler lowered their target price on shares of Par Pacific from $39.00 to $34.00 in a research note on Thursday.
 UBS Group assumed coverage on shares of Par Pacific in a research note on Wednesday, March 8th.
 They set a “neutral” rating and a $34.00 target price on the stock.
-Piper Sandler lowered their target price on shares of Par Pacific from $39.00 to $34.00 in a research note on Thursday.
-TD Cowen lowered their target price on shares of Par Pacific from $32.00 to $28.00 and set an “outperform” rating on the stock in a research note on Friday, May 5th.
-The Goldman Sachs Group upped their target price on shares of Par Pacific from $24.00 to $27.00 and gave the company a “neutral” rating in a research note on Tuesday, February 14th.
-Finally, JPMorgan Chase & Co. upped their target price on shares of Par Pacific from $29.00 to $34.00 and gave the company a “neutral” rating in a research note on Tuesday, March 28th.
+StockNews.com upgraded shares of Par Pacific from a “hold” rating to a “buy” rating in a research note on Friday, May 12th.
+TD Cowen lowered their price objective on shares of Par Pacific from $32.00 to $28.00 and set an “outperform” rating on the stock in a research note on Friday, May 5th.
+Finally, JPMorgan Chase & Co. increased their price objective on shares of Par Pacific from $29.00 to $34.00 and gave the stock a “neutral” rating in a research note on Tuesday, March 28th.
 Three research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
 Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $29.25.

 Par Pacific Company Profile